The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Abstract

 \section{Abstract}

-We present a dataset to evaluate localization algorithms, which utilizes vision, audio, and radio sensors: the Lund University Vision, Radio, and Audio (LuViRA) Dataset.
-The dataset includes RGB images, corresponding depth maps, IMU readings, channel response between a massive MIMO channel sounder and a user equipment, audio recorded by 12 microphones, and 0.5 mm accurate 6DoF pose ground truth.
-We synchronize these sensors to make sure that all data are recorded simultaneously.
-A camera, speaker, and transmit antenna are placed on top of a slowly moving service robot and 88 trajectories are recorded.
+We present a synchronized multisensory dataset for accurate and robust indoor localization: the Lund University Vision, Radio, and Audio (LuViRA) Dataset.
+The dataset includes color images, corresponding depth maps, inertial measurement unit (IMU) readings, channel response between a 5G massive multiple-input and multiple-output (MIMO) testbed and user equipment, audio recorded by 12 microphones, and accurate six degrees of freedom (6DOF) pose ground truth of 0.5 mm.
+We synchronize these sensors to ensure that all data is recorded simultaneously.
+A camera, speaker, and transmit antenna are placed on top of a slowly moving service robot, and 89 trajectories are recorded.
 Each trajectory includes 20 to 50 seconds of recorded sensor data and ground truth labels.
-The data from different sensors can be used separately or jointly to conduct localization tasks and a motion capture system is used to verify the results obtained by the localization algorithms.
-The main aim of this dataset is to enable research on fusing the most commonly used sensors for localization tasks.
-However, the full dataset or some parts of it can also be used for other research areas such as channel estimation, image classification, etc. Fusing sensor data can lead to increased localization accuracy and reliability, as well as decreased latency and power consumption.
-The created dataset will be made public at a later date.
+Data from different sensors can be used separately or jointly to perform localization tasks, and data from the motion capture (mocap) system is used to verify the results obtained by the localization algorithms.
+The main aim of this dataset is to enable research on sensor fusion with the most commonly used sensors for localization tasks.
+Moreover, the full dataset or some parts of it can also be used for other research areas such as channel estimation, image classification, etc. Our dataset is available at: \href{https://github.com/ilaydayaman/LuViRA_Dataset}{https://github.com/ilaydayaman/LuViRA\_Dataset}